danelu1/IA/README.md

 # Lab9 - Logistic Regression
 Implementation of a binary classifier using Logistic Regression.
 The model classifies the data through the Negative Log Likelihood function which is minimized using the Gradient Descent algorithm.

+# Lab10 - Neural Networks
+Implementation of the MLP algorithm using the ReLU activation function for classifying images from the MNIST dataset.

+# Lab11 - Naive Bayes
+Implementation of the Naive Bayes classifier used for text processing and analysis of human feelings.